SukanyaKarri/My-Assignments/README.md

 - Time-aware metrics: Month-over-month comparisons were explicitly modeled.
 - Business-meaningful NULLs: NULL values were preserved where they represent “not applicable” (e.g., first month in LAG).
 - Simplicity over complexity: No proration, forecasting, or expansion logic was added as it was outside scope

+# Task 5: Insights & Recommendations README

+## What I did
+I analyzed customer lifecycle data using SQL to calculate core SaaS metrics (MRR, churn, funnel conversion).
+I visualized the results in a single dashboard to understand revenue trends, customer drop-offs, churn behavior, and segment distribution.
+I focused on clarity and business meaning, not over-engineering or visual polish.

+## Key growth bottlenecks
+The largest drop-off occurs between Trial and Activated, indicating users start trials but fail to fully activate.
+Despite a high number of paid users, activation is comparatively low, suggesting timing or event-tracking gaps between activation and payment.
+Funnel progression is not strictly linear, which may indicate data timing mismatches or users converting to paid without a clearly logged activation event.

+## Strongest and weakest acquisition / customer groups
+SMB segment represents the largest portion of customers, indicating strong traction in smaller businesses.
+Enterprise and Mid-Market segments are smaller, suggesting either lower acquisition focus or higher entry friction.
+The 'Unknown' segment still represents a meaningful share, highlighting gaps in customer classification.

+## Churn insights
+Customer churn stabilizes after the initial period, with near-zero churn in later months.
+This suggests strong retention once customers are onboarded, making early-stage conversion more critical than long-term retention.

+## What I would investigate next
+Why many users reach Paid without a clearly logged Activated event.
+Trial user behavior (time spent, feature usage) to understand why activation drops.
+Segment-level churn and MRR contribution to see which segments drive sustainable revenue, not just volume.

+## Actionable recommendations for leadership
+Improve trial-to-activation onboarding
+Focus on guided onboarding, product walkthroughs, or in-app nudges during the trial phase to reduce early drop-off.
+Strengthen customer data enrichment
+Reduce the "Unknown" segment by capturing segment information earlier, enabling better targeting and GTM decisions.